TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

-But before you factory reset your iPhone or iPad, there are some necessary steps and precautions to take first, as outlined in this post.
+But before you factory reset your iPhone or iPad, there are some necessary precautions to take first, as outlined in this article.

-iPhone these days are more than just making calls, they are now as personal as our lives, storing every personal data and information from private files to embarrassing selfies, you don’t want to leave your data and files where prying eyes can see them, that’s the more reason why you need to protect and keep them safe by restoring your iPhone (or iPad) to factory settings.
-Another reason you’ll want to factory reset your iPhone (or iPad) is when it’s misbehaving, freezing, crashing, or suffering from issues you can’t identify and all initial solutions you tried are not working.
+iPhone these days are more than just making calls; they are now as personal as our lives, storing personal data and information from private files to embarrassing selfies.
+You don’t want to leave your data and files where prying eyes can see them, that’s the more reason why you need to protect and keep them safe by restoring your iPhone (or iPad) to factory settings.
+Another reason you’ll want to factory reset your iPhone (or iPad) is when it’s misbehaving, freezing, crashing, or suffering from issues you can’t identify, and all initial solutions you tried are not working.

 It’s important to back up your data before you factory reset your iPhone, this should be the first step when performing an important task like this.
 This will allow you to keep a copy of all your data stored somewhere safe so that you don’t lose anything important and can easily restore it back on your next iPhone or iPad, or at least be able to access it whenever you need it later.

 You have two options to back up your iPhone (or iPad) – through iCloud or iTunes.

 - To back up your iPhone to iCloud (which is turned on by default when you sign in with your Apple ID), tap Settings > [Your Name] (skip this step if you are using the earlier versions of the iOS) > iCloud > iCloud Backup > Back Up Now.